 Onboarding to Business Class

-If you are looking to upgrade your Trello team to Trello Business Class and onboard your team as smoothly as possible, you are in the right place.
+If you've upgraded your Trello team to Trello Business Class and you're looking to onboard your team as smoothly as possible, you are in the right place.

 If you haven’t yet created a Trello team, please see the article “Creating a new team” before proceeding.

 Add People to Your Team

 The first thing you will want to do with your new Business Class team is adding your colleagues as members.
 Click the "Members" tab from your team's page to get started.

 Please note that the Business Class subscription is per-team-member, which means that every person that you invite to be a member of your team will incur an additional charge.
 You can check how billing works with Business Class here.

 You can add members to your team by clicking the "Add Members" button on the member's page.
 Add members by entering their email address or Trello username.
 Individuals that are not already signed up with Trello will receive an email inviting them to sign up for Trello.
 When they create an account they will automatically be added to your team.